DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-11-managing-api-and-support-user-accounts.md

 The support user can check their answers at the end of the flow before saving the new user.

-Adding the user triggers an email with sign-in details for the new user.
+Adding the user triggers an email with the new user's sign-in details.

 ### Editing a user